By Thomas Dunne

-In LINKS’s Silver Anniversary issue last fall, readers may recall the surprise atop the leaderboard of the 25 greatest architects of all time.
+In LINKS’s Silver Anniversary issue, readers may recall the surprise atop the leaderboard of the 25 greatest architects of all time.
 The winner of that survey was Harry S. Colt (1869–1951), a lawyer and former Cambridge University golf captain who left his position as club secretary of England’s Sunningdale Golf Club to become the pivotal figure in golf’s first truly global design firm, Colt, Alison, & Morrison.
 In this partnership, C.H.
 Alison took on projects in far-flung locales like Japan and New Zealand, while Colt worked primarily in the British Isles and Continental Europe.

 The first significant British architect not to come from the touring professional ranks, Colt was a prolific force in both original design and renovation work.
 In the case of the latter, his was the hand responsible for bringing several Open Championship stalwarts—including Royal Lytham & St. Annes, Royal St. George’s, and Royal Liverpool (this year’s venue)—into the 20th century.
 The Muirfield that we know today is, for all intents and purposes, a Colt design.
 In the U.S., the Englishman created very fine courses for a certain class of elite, under-the-radar clubs, places like Century (New York), Burning Tree (Washington, D.C.), and Old Elm (Chicago).
 In short, Colt played a role, in ways great and small, in developing dozens of the world’s finest courses.
 It all adds up to a titanic career.